Noboxxx/ctrlShaper/README.md

 ### Copy/Export Shapes
 Select a controller (or any transform) to copy its curves.
 Then paste it on a selection of controllers (or any transform).
 It's possible to paste only the color or the shape.
 ### Transform Shape
+Select some controllers (or curves) to scale them as wanted.
 ### Mirror Shape
+Select some controllers to mirror them based on their names (that can be parameterized using search for and replace by fields).
+The mirror axes is worldSpace based.